microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

   ![Screenshot of the workload cluster nodes](./08.png)

-* In the Azure portal, you can see how all the resources were deployed in a new resource group as well as the Azure Arc enabled Kubernetes cluster resource.
+* In the Azure portal, you can see how all the resources were deployed in a new resource group as well as the Azure Arc-enabled Kubernetes cluster resource.

   ![Screenshot of the Azure resources](./09.png)